 This risk links to Educational Reform and Jersey Care Model among other major initiatives for which Jersey Property Holdings is a facilitating entity in terms of real estate provision.

 Appendix 7 - Amendments to the Proposed Government Plan

-Amendments as approved by the States Assembly to be added after debate in December 2021.
+Amendments as approved by the States Assembly during the debate in December 2021.